internetarchive/openlibrary/docker/README.md

 ## Useful Runtime Commands

-See the docs for more: https://docs.docker.com/compose/reference/overview
+See Docker's docs for more: https://docs.docker.com/compose/reference/overview

 ```bash
 # Read a service's logs (replace `web` with service name)